HyperviewHQ/hyperview_docs/documentation/auto-discovery/topics/configuring-discoveries.rst

 ===========================
 Adding a discovery schedule
 ===========================
 Click the *Schedules* tab to open the Schedule page, which lets you specify a runtime schedule for your discovery.
-By default the Schedule value is set to None, which implies that the discovery will only be run manually.
+By default, the Schedule value is set to None, which implies that the discovery will only be run manually.

 1. Select Daily, Weekly, or Monthly from the Schedule dropdown.
 2. Provide values and click *Save*.